brettdonald/overlay-lyrics/README.md

 ## Connectivity

-The page polls the `live-items` endpoint of the [OpenLP API](https://gitlab.com/openlp/wiki/-/wikis/Documentation/HTTP-API).
+The page polls the `/controller/live-items` endpoint of the [OpenLP API](https://gitlab.com/openlp/wiki/-/wikis/Documentation/HTTP-API).

 When the page sends a request to OpenLP, it waits up to 1 second for a response.
-If no response is received within this time, the poll is aborted and treated as a failed poll.
+If no response is received within this time, the poll is aborted and treated as failed.

 When a poll **succeeds** (OpenLP responds successfully within the timeout period), the page processes the response and then waits 500 milliseconds before polling again.

-When a poll **fails**, a subtle orange circle appears in the lower right corner to alert the operator that connectivity has been lost, then the page waits 5 seconds before polling again.
-The operator can click on the orange circle to see error details.
-As soon as connectivity is re-established, the orange circle disappears and polling resumes at the faster rate.
+When a poll **fails**, a small orange dot appears in the lower right corner to alert the operator that connectivity has been lost, then the page waits 5 seconds before polling again.
+The operator can click on the orange dot to see error details.
+As soon as connectivity is re-established, the orange dot disappears and polling resumes at the faster rate.